Gordon Todd Skinner: LSD manufacturing and distribution

-After being an operative, Skinner asked his friend in the entheogen community, Alfred Savinelli, where to find William Pickard, an "elusive" chemist known as the "Acid King", who had been advancing the field of LSD chemistry, even after spending time in prison twice (two times for drug manufacturing, and one time for possession).
+In the 1990s, Skinner asked his friend in the entheogen community, Alfred Savinelli, where to find William Leonard Pickard, an "elusive" chemist known as the "Acid King", who had gone to prison twice (once for drug manufacturing, and the other for manufacturing and drug possession), and was advancing the field of LSD chemistry.
 He was one of ten chemists in the world who distributed LSD.
 Savinelli knew Pickard, but thought the two would not work well together, and did not let them make contact.
-Pickard was involved in hallucinogenic circles, and studied public policy at Harvard University, where he earned a master's degree.
+Pickard was involved in hallucinogenic circles, and studied LSD at Harvard University, where he earned a master's degree.

 Skinner and Pickard met in the mid-1990s; Skinner testified they met at a 1996 shamanic botany conference, while Pickard said they met at a 1998 session of the American Academy of Forensic Sciences.
 Either way, Skinner lied to Pickard about potentially receiving money from billionaire Warren Buffett, which Pickard hoped would fund more drug research at Harvard.
 By this time, Skinner was using drugs often, including ayahuasca.
 The two met often at his Stinson Beach home.

 Starting the LSD operation

+Aspen, Colorado

 In the mid-90s, the LSD community suffered serious setbacks, with the death of Tim Leary, and the arrests of chemists Nick Sand, Bruce Michael Young, David Roy Shepard, as well as Shepard's five co-conspirators.
 It was in this context that Pickard started a moveable chemical processing facility at a house in Aspen, Colorado, which Skinner was involved in.
 Pickard told Skinner that he had bought the lab with high-stakes poker money.
 Skinner heard from his contacts in the drug community that he bought it with $200,000 he made from selling 66 grams of LSD, made in researcher Dave Nichols' lab under the pretense of doing research.
 Skinner said the rent was $15,000 a month, which Pickard said was a lie.
 Skinner and Pickard left Aspen in late 1998 or early 1999 due to high rent, chemical spills, and the house being in disrepair (which required the visitation of carpenters and plumbers).